 - If you like to chop your vegetables in advance, submerge cut up celery sticks in an airtight container of water and keep them stored in the fridge.

 4. Keep broccoli and cauliflower at a distance.

 These are both sensitive to ethylene meaning they should stay away from other vegetables in your fridge.
 Unlike other storing methods, broccoli and cauliflower thrive on a bit of air circulation so storing them in perforated bags, green bags, or in plastic with a loose closure inside the crisper drawer will keep them fresher.

 Don’t have a crisper?
 Try out this produce keeper that operates similarly to a crisper drawer and even has a handy produce storage chart on the lid!

 Simply place a paper towel inside your food storage container to take advantage of the absorbency power of paper towels.
 By using this method, you remove excess moisture from veggies to keep them crisp.
 This helpful trick works on chopped lettuce, peppers, or cucumbers for easy meal prep and snacking.

-Bonus tip!
-Move overripe or rotten produce away from the bunch.
+Bonus tip on how to keep fruits and vegetables fresh – Move overripe or rotten produce away from the bunch!

 Turns out there is some truth to “a rotten apple spoils the bunch” which is all thanks to that ethylene gas.
 When you notice a piece of produce is at peak ripeness (or has unfortunately started to turn for the worst), move it away from other vegetables or toss it into compost so that the increased production of ethylene gas doesn’t force neighboring veggies to ripen faster.